-- 1 Open a Web browser.
+1 Open a Web browser.

-- Note: The following browsers have been tested to work with StorNext.
+Note: The following browsers have been tested to work with StorNext.
 Browsers not listed may work but are not recommended.

-- Internet Explorer 7.x and 8.x

-- Firefox 3.x
+- Internet Explorer 7.x and 8.x - Firefox 3.x and 4.x

 To ensure proper browser operation, all monitors must be set to display at a minimum resolution of 1024 x 768.
-If you use a popup blocker, be sure to enable pop-ups in order to ensure that StorNext displays properly.
+If you use a popup blocker, be sure to disable pop-ups in order to ensure that StorNext displays properly.

-2 In the browser's Address field, type the full address of the machine and its port number, and then press Enter.
+2 In the browser's Address field, type the full address of the machine, and then press Enter.

 For example: https://<machine name>:<port number>.
-Use the name of the machine and port number you copied when you installed the StorNext software.
+Use the name of the machine you copied when you installed the StorNext software.